Skip to main content

 2. Confirm you're connected to a network

-4. Run a speed test on your phone while near the car
+4. Run a speed test on your phone from the same location as the car

 WiFi Requirements

-• Stable connection: Updates fail with intermittent WiFi
+• Stable connection: Downloads fail if WiFi drops even briefly

-• No captive portals: Hotel/airport WiFi often won't work
+• No captive portals: Hotel, airport, and coffee shop WiFi often block large downloads

 Step 2: Reset WiFi Connection